The other day, a student asked me this question: Can I crack IIT JEE in 90 days?

 Myth #3: I am going to Kota, IIT goal is achieved.

-The number of students who cleared IIT JEE in 2016 is not even 1% of the total students in Kota who prepared for the exam.
+The number of students who clear IIT JEE from Kota in a given year, are not even 1% of the total students in Kota who prepare for the exam.

 The competition is tough.
 Don’t be in a fallacy that going to Kota and by taking coaching from a bigger institute will assure you a seat in IIT.
 Your hard work and commitment level is more important.